Shreyas9882/Customer_Churn_Prediction/README.md

-Project Overview

-  1. Customer Churn Prediction System is a machine learning-based web application to predict if a customer will discontinue telecom services.

-  2. It uses a Random Forest Classifier trained on a telecom dataset.

-  3. SMOTE is used to address class imbalance by oversampling the minority class.

-  4. The app helps telecom companies identify high-risk customers and take proactive retention actions.

-  5. Developed using Python, scikit-learn, and Streamlit for the web interface.

-Problem Statement

-  1. Customer retention is more cost-effective than acquiring new customers.

-  2. Predicting churn is complex due to diverse customer behavior patterns.

-  3. Machine learning is used to detect churn patterns from data.

-  4. A user-friendly interface enables real-time prediction access.

-  5. SMOTE balances the dataset to improve prediction fairness.

-Project Goals

-  1. Predict customer churn likelihood using a trained ML model.

-  2. Provide real-time prediction through a web interface.

-  3. Present interpretable results to help business users.

-Project Architecture

-  1. Dataset used is tel_churn.csv.
-Data includes demographics, account details, services, and billing information.

-  2. Target variable is Churn, represented as Yes or No. Data preprocessing includes handling missing values and encoding features.

-  3. SMOTE is applied to balance churn vs non-churn classes.
-Random Forest Classifier is trained using scikit-learn.

-  4. Model is saved as model_rf_smote.sav using pickle.
-Web interface is built with Streamlit (app.py).

-  5. Interface accepts user inputs through widgets like dropdowns and number inputs.
-Inputs include demographics, billing, services used, contract type, and payment method.

-  6. Inputs are one-hot encoded to match training format.
-Model is loaded and used to predict churn (0 or 1).

-  7. Probability score is displayed along with prediction.
-Logging is implemented using Python’s logging module.
-Logs are saved in streamlit_app.log.

-Key Features

-  1. Predicts churn using a trained Random Forest model.

-  2. Provides real-time prediction based on user inputs.

-  3. Uses Streamlit for interactive and user-friendly interface.

-  4. Ensures data is formatted correctly for the model using one-hot encoding.

-  5. Logs all model activity and errors for debugging.

-Input Parameters

-  1. Gender

-  2. Senior Citizen status

-  3. Partner

-  4. Dependents

-  5. Phone Service

-  6. Internet Service

-  7. Multiple Lines

-  8. Online Security

-  9. Online Backup

-  10. Device Protection

-  11. Tech Support

-  12. Streaming TV

-  13. Streaming Movies

-  14. Monthly Charges

-  15. Total Charges

-  16. Contract Type

-  17. Paperless Billing

-  18. Payment Method

-  19. Tenure Group

-Model Output

-  1. Churn prediction as 0 (Stay) or 1 (Churn)

-  2. Probability score between 0.0 and 1.0 indicating confidence
+# Customer Churn Prediction System

+---

+## Project Overview

+- Customer Churn Prediction System is a machine learning-based web application to predict if a customer will discontinue telecom services.
+- It uses a Random Forest Classifier trained on a telecom dataset.
+- SMOTE is used to address class imbalance by oversampling the minority class.
+- The app helps telecom companies identify high-risk customers and take proactive retention actions.
+- Developed using Python, scikit-learn, and Streamlit for the web interface.

+---

+## Problem Statement

+- Customer retention is more cost-effective than acquiring new customers.
+- Predicting churn is complex due to diverse customer behavior patterns.
+- Machine learning is used to detect churn patterns from data.
+- A user-friendly interface enables real-time prediction access.
+- SMOTE balances the dataset to improve prediction fairness.

+---

+## Project Goals

+- Predict customer churn likelihood using a trained ML model.
+- Provide real-time prediction through a web interface.
+- Present interpretable results to help business users.

+---

+## Project Architecture

+- Dataset used is `tel_churn.csv`.
+- Data includes demographics, account details, services, and billing information.
+- Target variable is `Churn`, represented as Yes or No.

+- Data preprocessing includes handling missing values and encoding features.
+- SMOTE is applied to balance churn vs non-churn classes.
+- Random Forest Classifier is trained using scikit-learn.
+- Model is saved as `model_rf_smote.sav` using pickle.

+- Web interface is built with Streamlit (`app.py`).
+- Interface accepts user inputs through widgets like dropdowns and number inputs.
+- Inputs include demographics, billing, services used, contract type, and payment method.
+- Inputs are one-hot encoded to match training format.
+- Model is loaded and used to predict churn (0 or 1).
+- Probability score is displayed along with prediction.
+- Logging is implemented using Python’s logging module.
+- Logs are saved in `streamlit_app.log`.

+---

+## Key Features

+- Predicts churn using a trained Random Forest model.
+- Provides real-time prediction based on user inputs.
+- Uses Streamlit for interactive and user-friendly interface.
+- Ensures data is formatted correctly for the model using one-hot encoding.
+- Logs all model activity and errors for debugging.

+---

+## Input Parameters

+- Gender
+- Senior Citizen status
+- Partner
+- Dependents
+- Phone Service
+- Internet Service
+- Multiple Lines
+- Online Security
+- Online Backup
+- Device Protection
+- Tech Support
+- Streaming TV
+- Streaming Movies
+- Monthly Charges
+- Total Charges
+- Contract Type
+- Paperless Billing
+- Payment Method
+- Tenure Group

+---

+## Model Output

+- Churn prediction as 0 (Stay) or 1 (Churn)
+- Probability score between 0.0 and 1.0 indicating confidence
+- Example: A score of 0.85 means 85% chance of churn

+---

 <img width="1440" alt="Image" src="https://github.com/user-attachments/assets/a10d81d0-e66a-40b0-ad40-e2f2abc88395" />
 <img width="1440" alt="Image" src="https://github.com/user-attachments/assets/1b2c9d91-2ab4-473d-bb92-a8777bda0efd" />